SovnSkyrim/QWEST/README.md

 ## Personalisation

-On top of the two profiles available for the core gameplay mods, QWEST! comes with some quality of Life changes and gameplay mods that some may or may not enjoy.
-All of the modifcations detailed below are supported as written.
-No support will be given if any other modifications are made, or if you deviate from what is detailed below.

-First possible modification is the [Survival Setup](https://prnt.sc/19gynoq).
-It is enabled by default as it has to be patched by both Synthesis and Nemesis, and has a specific Load Order for the right panel to work correctly.
-But if you follow carefully what I'm about to write, you will be able to remove it entirely.
-Yes, entirely, as I do not support removing only hypothermia or cleaning and washing while keeping food and sleep needs.
-There are two steps:
+QWEST! has some options for personalisation within what is provided in the list.
+Do note that these are the only changes which are supported, any other changes are not supported.
+Discussion of these changes should be done in the community server which is linked in the main wabbajack discord.

+### Survival

+Survival is enabled by default due to it being part of the finishing line patchers and requires a certain order to work correctly.
+It is designed to be either enabled or disabled and not in portions.
+In order to disable it,
 - Untick all the mods under ``Survival Stuff`` ( [those](https://prnt.sc/19gynoq) )
 - Tick the ``Synthesis No Survival`` corresponding to your profile and ``Nemesis No Survival`` at  [the bottom of the left panel of MO2](http://prntscr.com/19h0hon).

-Please note that there's a neat little mod on top of all of those that is disabled by default; called [Just Blood Lite](https://www.nexusmods.com/skyrimspecialedition/mods/46501).
-It enables blood to appear as you take damage on you and enemies, and goes away as you regenerate health!
-More detail on the modpage but if you want it, just enable it!
-It obviously doesn't work when Dirt and Blood is on so it's off by default.
+If you have survival disabled but wish to visually see your character get bloody, enable the [Just Blood Lite](https://www.nexusmods.com/skyrimspecialedition/mods/46501) mod.

+### Other modifications

-Second modification: [Paper Ui](http://prntscr.com/xb9im1).
+- [Paper Ui](http://prntscr.com/xb9im1).
 It is enabled by default but you can disable one or both of these depending on what you want.

-Third modification: [Unequip Quiver](http://prntscr.com/xb9k5u).
+- [Unequip Quiver](http://prntscr.com/xb9k5u).
 Disabled by default, it'll make your Player Character unequip it's ammunition every time you go out of combat if turned on.

-Fourth modification: [Oblivion Style HUD](http://prntscr.com/xb9lrc).
+- [Oblivion Style HUD](http://prntscr.com/xb9lrc).
 Disabled by default, it'll make the UI have an Oblivion style like [this](https://staticdelivery.nexusmods.com/mods/1704/images/463/463-1511538957-694432832.png).

-Fifth Modification is the difficulty tweak that allows NPCs to have Ordinator Perks; disabled by default, it'll make the experience much more challenging but I play with it myself.
-Here's the [modpage](https://www.nexusmods.com/skyrimspecialedition/mods/42022).
-There's also one for Adamant (also disabled by default); [modpage](https://www.nexusmods.com/skyrimspecialedition/mods/47484).
+- NPC Difficulty.
+Disabled by default, this will make your experience much more challenging.
+Ensure you only activate the correct one for your profile.

-Sixth Modification is [Quick Loot](http://prntscr.com/10eh3rd).
+- [Quick Loot](http://prntscr.com/10eh3rd).
 Enabled by default, it adds a little box showing the inventory of whatever container or corpse that you're currently looking at, so you know what's inside without opening it.
 If you do not want that, simply untick the mod.
 (It's under the "Quality of Life" Separator in MO2)

-Seventh is [NeverNude](http://prntscr.com/1152dvf).
+- [NeverNude](http://prntscr.com/1152dvf).
 The list is Nude by default, ticking those (and unticking Bijin Skin) should make it NeverNude, which is way better for Twitch or a skeptical wife!

-Eight modification: [Gamepad Guide](http://prntscr.com/xb9op3).
-Disabled by default, ask for the Gamepad guide in [MY Discord](https://discord.gg/ZgjVrXp) (not Wabbajack's) if you want the details on how to use a controller with QWEST!
+- [Gamepad Guide](http://prntscr.com/xb9op3).
+Disabled by default, ask for the Gamepad guide in the community server (not Wabbajack's) if you want the details on how to use a controller with QWEST!

 ## HyperCasual - Another Profile